-Upcoming meetings: May 1 and June 5 (all meetings are at the Griggs Hunter Ed room @ 7pm)
+Upcoming meetings: June 5 and July 3 (all meetings are at the Griggs Hunter Ed room @ 7pm)

 Remember that beginning with April 1st, 2014, the new dues will be $80, $60 and $40.
 The lock combination has changed so make sure you’ve renewed your membership before heading out to the range.

 The 2014 club calendar is up on the website.
 As always, it may be updated as new things come up, but we hope these changes will be minimal.
 Be sure to take a look at the calendar before you head out to the range, and pay special attention to which events allow general shooting while the event is going on.
 We don’t want you to waste your time or fuel driving out to the range if you won’t be able to shoot.